jyang759/JIE-3331/README.md

 ## Features

-- **Simple Rich Text Editing:** ChromeOS Text 2.0 provides a user-friendly and intuitive rich text editing experience.
+- **Text Editing:** ChromeOS Text 2.0 provides a user-friendly and intuitive text editing experience.
 - **Built for Chromebooks:** Specifically designed and optimized for integration into Google's Chromebooks.
 - **Modern Technology Stack:** Leveraging the power of React for a responsive and dynamic user interface.